 Thus the issue of “not seeing forest for the trees” is rather “not seeing soil for the trees”.
-An embarrassingly obvious solution is under our feet: we simply need to restore eroded topsoil and the most expeditious way to do this is to conserve earthworms that rebuild topsoil and restore humus.
+An embarrassingly obvious solution is under our feet: We simply need to prevent erosion and restore soils, and the most expeditious way to do this is to conserve earthworms that rebuild topsoil humus.

 Biomes that store most carbon